Tidal Timespace and the Palimpsests of Bahía Adair (work in progress)

 The tides of the Northern Gulf of California in the Sonoran Desert are among the largest in the world, and the 3rd largest in North America.
 Located on the mainland side of the Mexico, the ebb tide in Bahía Adair reveals patterns and traces of the movements of rays, invertebrates and birds that are etched in its expansive mudflats.
 All the marks sculpted in the flats are partially erased or hidden by the tide each day, transforming the exposed mudflats or the water that subsequently blankets them into a kind of semi-diurnal palimpsest2.
 Geographer Owain Jones of Bath Spa University describes how rhythmpattern is timespace animated, encompassing the consonance and dissonance within tidal landscapes that are overwritten by development3.
 I’m interested in using the metaphor of a palimpsest to describe this overwriting and other ephemeral conditions of this terrain.
 Just as the mudflats become a palimpsest after the tide’s daily erasing of the cursive travel of snails and other scripted impressions, so too, do many man-made pursuits; the overwriting for development obliterates rich ecological stories and effaces local narratives.

 I see this first project in Northern México as my pilot project for a much longer trajectory.
-After completing Tidal Timespace and the Palimpsests of Bahía Adair I hope tp duplicate the same piece in other sites with record tides that expose a vast expanse of mudflats.
-I’ve chosen two initial sites for their large tidal range and diverse biomes, species and geographic locations.
+After completing Tidal Timespace and the Palimpsests of Bahía Adair I plan to duplicate the same piece in other sites with record tides that expose a vast expanse of mudflats.
+I’ve chosen a few initial sites for their large tidal range and diverse biomes, species and geographic locations.
 When shown together, these tidal explorations will highlight each site's unique specificity as well as the broad similarities between them.
-I’ll begin working in the Severn Estuary in the UK, then the Bay of Fundy in eastern Canada.
-Both share attributes with Bahía Adair—unveiling a large liminal space during low tide where traces are inscribed and erased, and where a precipitous vulnerability to environmental threats is laid bare.
-Other potential sites for the future include the Derby King Sound in northern Australia and the Straight of Magellan in southern Chile.
+The next site I'll be working in is the Severn Estuary in the UK—which shares many attributes with Bahía Adair—unveiling a large liminal space during low tide where traces are inscribed and erased, and where a precipitous vulnerability to environmental threats is laid bare, but also many physical and cultural differences.
 My hope is that the impact of this project will inspire a sense of reverence and care among local communities, but even more, that the collaboration with other stakeholders in these places will prove fruitful—sharing ideas and concerns, offering potential exchange between institutions, and potentially developing future projects.

 1. Little, Colin.
 (2000) ‘The Biology of Soft Shores and Estuaries’ Oxford University Press, Oxford, New York